hexdump0815/vcvrack-dockerbuild-v1/README.md

 * a95xr2 tv box - amlogic s905w 4x1.2ghz 2gb ram - running ubuntu 18.04 aarch64 with a self compiled linux 5.1.5 kernel with mali and other patches (it is similar but a bit slower than an odroid c2, khadas vim or libreteck potato board) - usb audio PCM2704 (from ebay)
 * raspberry pi 3b - broadcom soc 4x1.2ghz 1gb ram - running ubuntu 18.04 aarch64 (not 32bit raspbian!) with a self compiled linux 5.0.20 kernel and self compiled latest mesa vc4 - native headphone jack audio

-all this is not really useable beyond experimenting around right now. my plan is to run it in headless mode at some point using xvfb and xpra and thus create a little box to which i can connect a midi controller and play it like an instrument based on a fixed patch with a lot of midi-cc preconfigured. right now it is even possible to use those systems interactively with monitor, keyboard and mouse attached (with a lot of audio and opengl tuning and patching of course), but do not expect wonders ... :)

-# compiled binary packages for all the mentioned architectures are available under releases
+compiled binary packages for all the mentioned architectures are available under releases

 some thanks to:
 - andrew belt for starting and keeping vcvrack up - https://github.com/VCVRack/Rack
-- jim t (rcomian) for his improved fork of the 0.6 vcvrack - https://github.com/Rcomian/Rack
 - pronvit for bringing me to the idea to even try to run vcvrack on arm - https://github.com/mi-rack/Rack
 - evan nemerson for his wonderful simde project, which makes it possible to somehow translate the intel sse code to arm neon with a limited effort - https://github.com/nemequ/simde
 - and to all the others involved in vcvrack, its plugins, its community and people involved in the opensource community making things like this possible